Skip to content

 Adding rank data

-In the Getting Started example, the instances of the Server device were created with the name of host and each instance having a specific number of components with a name of npu.
+In the Getting Started example, the instances of the Server device were created with the name of host and each instance having a specific number of components with a name of xpu.

-The following code demonstrates adding a rank attribute to every host instance that has a component with the name of npu.
+The following code demonstrates adding a rank attribute to every host instance that has a component with the name of xpu.
+Each matching node is added to the Annotation object and a rank attribute is attached via attributes.add.

 import pytest